What is digital marketing strategy?

 - Conversion: How many people take an action, such as share, sign up, visit your website, attend an event or donate.
 For Paid, how many people click etc.

 KPIs can measure: Key performance indicators of Sales, SaaS, Digital Marketing, Social Media, SEO, Email Marketing, Financial, Supply Chain and even Call center and retail.
+You don’t need to start from scratch there are companies like Klipfolio that has pre-designed KPIs templates ready for all types of areas.

 So start with their templates, having your goals, and personas (target market) in place.
 Then is up to you to customize it by creating your own spreadsheets, or by or scale it. — Whatever method or tool you take on, always think, “measurement.”